PoCInnovation/Pool2023/Software/day03/Typescript/README.md

 npm install -D @types/passport @types/passport-google-oauth20
 ```

-You will also need to create an application on the [Google developers console](https://console.developers.google.com/) and
-configure your **callback url** that you will write during next steps.
+You will also need to create an application on the [Google developers console](https://console.developers.google.com/) and configure your **callback url** that you will use next.

 Create a file `OAuth.ts` to code your endpoints.